Got a Question?

 The next thing to check is your inputs and outputs.
 Firstly, the obvious things: Make sure your cable works.
 Make sure your guitar works.
 Make sure that if you play music on your computer that it plays out on the correct output (speakers, computer speakers etc).
 Make sure the volume is high enough.
 With all those things confirmed to be ok, then you need to start finding the root of the issue through a process of elimination.

 When you purchase any lifetime course, you have 30 days to return your product for a full refund.
 I have done my very best to make these courses the best value for money that you can find online, but I do understand that any course may not be right for some people.
 For subscription products, please note that refunds are not offered.
-Instead, we offer a full 7-day free trial for users to try out every feature and course on my site.
+Instead, we offer a full 7-day free trial for users to try out every feature and course on my site via the All Access Pass.
 If you feel that my courses and software offerings are not for you, simply cancel your subscription before the 7-day period has expired.
 If you have paid via Paypal, you can cancel your subscription directly from there, otherwise please feel free to contact us within the 7-day trial period to cancel your subscription.
+This is also the current subscription cancellation method for ongoing subscriptions.
+You can easily reach out at any time using the contact form on the Contact tab on this page.

 PLEASE NOTE: Our Refund system is set up to remove the transaction from our website exactly 30 days after the purchase date/time.
 After this time, the money is removed from the website system and into our Tax and accounting system, making a refund impossible after this 30-day window.
 We ask that you please do not request a refund after this time as we will be unable to provide it under any circumstances and hate to disappoint people who may be a day or two over.
 Similarly, for refunds on subscriptions, we do not have the capability to refund these payments at all as they are classed as ‘ongoing’ payments in our accounting system and the infrastructure is not developed on my site to process refunds for ongoing payments.
 If you wish to cancel please be sure to do so before the 7-day trial period is complete.
 Thank you for your understanding 🙂